HannesRammer/Dartabase/dartabase_migration/README.md

 2. click "generate all at once" the newest feature of Dartabase is to generate fa the whole backend/admin webapp

+below you can see an example with generated files and folders
 red: by us created migrations

 orange: database relation models in dart (scaffold)